Advanced Mesh Capability

-All Chatters devices have a certain amount of storage space (FRAM) reserved for holding encrypted packets of other trusted devices.
+Mesh Cache: Each ChatterBox has a certain amount of storage space in FRAM reserved for holding encrypted packets of other trusted devices.
 Only the original sender and final recipient are able to decrypt the message, but intermediary devices are able to see where the message (packets) are supposed to go.
 These “meshed” packets will be stored across multiple devices within the cluster, and will trickle their way to the final destination as opportunities present themselves.

 Ideal Scenario - Instant / Direct Delivery